seniorglez/polyglotFX/README.md

 This project is a simple messaging application that needs to solve two problems for which java is not the best option.
 The first of these problems is that we are going to receive the messages in JSON format and we are going to want to extract their values, for that we will use JS.
 And finally, we want to notify the user that new messages have arrived, so we will have to connect to one of the OS libraries using C.

-I have decided to only implement the input of the messages since the objective of this project is to use polyglot programming and I believe that implementing more features will only add noise.
+I have decided to only implement the input of the messages since the objective of this project is to use polyglot programming and I believe that implementing more features will only add noise.I have also decided not to use any project management system to show the compilation and packaging process.

 ## Prerequisites